Health Insurer Cigna To Pay $67 Billion For Express Scripts

 Cigna is one of the nation's largest insurance companies.
 Express Scripts is the second-biggest PBM; it manages prescription drug benefits for about 80 million people.

+"We're at a tipping point," says Stephen Klasko, president and CEO of Jefferson Health and Thomas Jefferson University in Philadelphia.
+He says this deal is the beginning of a major realignment in what is now a fragmented health care system.

+"Cigna-Express Scripts by itself isn't anywhere close to a revolution," he says.
+"But the combination of mergers across sectors is the beginning of a revolution."

 In December, CVS Health, whose Caremark PBM competes with Express Scripts, said it intends to buy health insurance giant Aetna.
+Last month the grocery chain Albertsons agreed to buy Rite-Aid pharmacies, and in January, Amazon, JPMorgan Chase and Warren Buffet's Berkshire Hathaway said they were joining forces to create an undefined health care company.

 Cigna and Express Scripts say the combination of the companies will make health care simpler for their customers and will cut costs.

-Note: A previous version of this story incorrecty referred to the grocery chain Albertsons as Alberton.